saikatghosh1998/FB_Automation/ReadMe.md

 **1)FbLoginAutomation.py**

-this is a script for automating facebook login sysytem.
+'this is a script for automating facebook login sysytem.'

 '''

-yoy have to replace '*' with your user name and password username='**********' password='**********' then just run the script
+yoy have to replace '*' with your user name and password username='**********'

+password='**********'

+then just run the script

 '''